-- A counsellor bed and camper bunk beds - Most of our cabins have 1 counsellor bed and 6 camper bunk beds. - Some cabins for older campers have the counsellor bed in a separate back room to allow for further camper independence. - Our leadership campers do not live with a counsellor in their cabin, as it allows them to help develop their independence. - A smoke detector and a fire extinguisher - Windows with screens and curtains - Lights - A heater and thermostat (though this doesn't get any use during the warm summer!) - A broom, dustpan, hand sanitizer, and a garbage can

-- Boxes under the bed for each camper to store their clothes in

-- Hooks for campers to hang up jackets.

-- An alarm clock.
+• A counsellor bed and camper bunk beds

+- Most of our cabins have 1 counsellor bed and 6 camper bunk beds. - Some cabins for older campers have the counsellor bed in a separate back room to allow for further camper independence. - Our leadership campers do not live with a counsellor in their cabin, as it allows them to help develop their independence. - A smoke detector and a fire extinguisher - Windows with screens and curtains - Lights - A heater and thermostat (though this doesn't get any use during the warm summer!) - A broom, dustpan, hand sanitizer, and a garbage can - Boxes under the bed for each camper to store their clothes in - Hooks for campers to hang up jackets. - A pop-up changing tent for privacy. - An alarm clock. - Fans and air conditioning units for when it is very warm. - 2-3 electrical outlets.
-- Fans for when it is very warm.
-Some of our warmest cabins (those that are in full sun) have been equipped with air conditioning units for use during extreme heat.

-- 2-3 electrical outlets.